Health care in Turkey

 Healthcare in Turkey consists of a mix of public and private health services.
 Turkey introduced universal health care in 2003.
 Known as Universal Health Insurance Genel Sağlık Sigortası, it is funded by a tax surcharge on employers, currently at 5%.
 Public-sector funding covers approximately 75.2% of health expenditures.

 Despite universal health care, total expenditure on health as a share of GDP is the lowest among OECD countries at 6.3% of GDP, much lower than the OECD average of 9.3%.
 Median age in Turkey is 30 years compared to 43.9 average in EU countries.
 Aging population is the prime reason for higher healthcare expenditure in Europe.
 Life expectancy is 78.5 years, compared with the EU average of 81 years.

 Coverage

-Old Imperial College of Medicine, currently the Haydarpaşa Campus of Marmara University in the Kadıköy district of Istanbul.
+Old Imperial College of Medicine, currently the Hamidiye Campus of the University of Health Sciences in the Kadıköy district of Istanbul.
 The building was designed by architects Alexander Vallaury and Raimondo D'Aronco.